 Adult upskilling - college leavers

-CITB is supporting a pilot scheme to help recruit more college leavers into the industry who successfully complete an NVQ level 2 (or above) in construction.
-Once employed, candidates would undergo the On-Site Assessment and Training (OSAT) to reach site-competent level.
+We are supporting a pilot scheme to help recruit more college leavers into the industry who successfully complete an NVQ level 2 (or above) in construction.
+Once employed, candidates would complete the On-Site Assessment and Training (OSAT) to reach site-competent level.

 The scheme will provide employers with flexible funding of up to £3,000 per candidate.
 CITB will work with colleges to identify potential candidates and match them to a suitable employer.